vietpham1911/Face-Detection-App/README.md

 This is a simple Face Detection App.
 The haar cascade algorithm is used for face detection.

 ## Getting started
-This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
 Install opencv: